ArchipelagoMW/Archipelago/docs/world api.md

     return enemy in state.mygame_defeatable_enemies[player]
 ```

-This can help significantly because it is possible for 0 local access rules to be called between two calls to
-`collect`, so recalculating on every `collect` is very slow.

 Only use LogicMixin if necessary.
 There are often other ways to achieve what it does, like making clever use of
 `state.prog_items`, using event items, pseudo-regions, etc.